 To succeed in implementing this use case, you need the following dependencies, resources, and information.

-The best person to implement this use case is a security analyst, system administrator or developer who is familiar with operation of Kuberentes clusters and understands the authentication and authorization within cluster ecosystems.
+The best person to implement this use case is a threat hunter, system administrator, or security tools engineer who is familiar with operation of Kubernetes clusters and understands the authentication and authorization within cluster ecosystems.
 This person must understand the flow of data and be familiar with Kubernetes audit data.
 This person might come from your team, a Splunk partner, or Splunk OnDemand Services.

 Monitoring Kubernetes sensitive role activities using Splunk software can last from 24 hours to several weeks to permanently, depending on frequency of use and reliance on Kubernetes clusters in development or production.